-Once you enable the DefaultDataLake or DefaultDataWarehouse blueprint, you can control which projects can use the blueprint in your account to create environment profiles.
+Once you enable the chose blueprint(s), you can control which projects can use the blueprint(s) in your account to create environment profiles.
 You can do this by assigning managing projects to the blueprint's configuration.

 Specify managing projects on enabled DefaultDataLake or DefaultDataWarehouse blueprint